armandogutierrez4802/CommandShell/README.md

 * CommandLine
   * Serves as the primary interface that classes in the composite pattern inherit from.
 Implements the execute function that subclasses must implement.
 * Executable
-  * Handles the execution of commands such as: fork, execvp, waitpid, and exit.
+  * Handles the execution of commands such as: fork, execvp, waitpid, and exit. fork() is called and the corresponding pid is stored in variable "pid".
+If the pid value is -1, an error is thrown, and exit(EXIT_FAILURE) is called.
+A pid value of 0 indicates that the current process is a child process, and execvp is called on the command.
+If the return value of execvp is -1, then an error is thrown, and exit(EXIT_FAILURE) is called.
+If a value greater than 0 is detected, then the current process is a parent process, and waitpid() is called to pause the parent process.
+If exit(EXIT_FAILURE) has been called, then
 * Connector
   * *And*\
 Has two private member variables: leftChild and rightChild (Base pointers).
 And handles two commands, in which the following command is executed only if the first command (leftChild) is successfully completed.